tackme31/EmmetSharp/README.md

 # EmmetSharp
-A Emmet abbreviation parser written in C#.
+An Emmet abbreviation parser written in C#.

 **This software is in early stage of development.
 The APIs will be likely to change.**